 We performed a total of 28 ON and 21 OV experimental trials, with a maximum of three trials per day (Supplement 1).
 However, after the dissections (see below), we observed that six focal O. nasuta females from the first set of trials possessed male or ambiguous gonads (Supplement 2).
-These specimens were referred to as floater males and the recordings for these trials were not analyzed.
+These specimens were referred to as floater males and the recordings for these trials were not analysed.
 As we suspected that these specimens had changed sex, we photographed the genital papillae of the focal females that were to be used subsequently, two weeks before the onset of the experimental trials.
-A comparison between papillae of the same individuals after two weeks confirmed that a sex change did indeed took place in several specimens.
+A comparison between papillae of the same individuals after two weeks revealed that some could be identified as males.
+This either confirmed that a sex change did indeed take place in several specimens, or showed that the examination of genital papillae was insufficient for sex determination in subadult Ophthalmotilapia.
 These specimens were not studied.
 After each trial, the aquarium was cleaned and the water fully renewed.

 Collection of tracking and qualitative behavioural data